-Standing out from your competition has never been more difficult thanks to the far-reaching potential of the internet.
+The far-reaching potential of the internet has made it more difficult than ever for your business to stand out from the competition.
 Companies from the opposite side of the globe can now accurately advertise to your audience with laser-focused targeting and PPC campaigns, giving you thousands of businesses to compete with instead of a handful of local options.
 As if it wasn’t difficult enough when that was the case.

-With so many options out there, it’s the consumer’s market, and you need to find a way to connect with your audience and show them that you’re the best choice.
-There are plenty of good methods to do this, so let’s take a look at the 7 most effective ways to consistently stand out from the competition and snag those new customers.
+With so many options available, and in today’s unprecedented conditions, you need to find a way to connect with your audience and show them that you’re the best choice.
+There are plenty of methods to do just this, so let’s take a look at the 7 most effective ways to consistently stand out from the competition and snag those new customers.

 1. Have a Great Value Proposition